ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Using Training Data

-To explore the influence of the demonstration selectors, we evaluate the \texttt{list} and \texttt{json-val} prompts to understand how the combination of attribute representation with different levels of detail and demonstrations affects the performance of the LLM.
-Both prompts are extended with differently selected demonstrations and run with GPT-3.5.
-The demonstrations are chosen from the small training set.
-For OA-Mine 3 example values and for AE-110K 10 example values sampled from the small training set are added to the \texttt{json-val} prompt because this configuration worked best without demonstrations in Section \ref{sub_sec:example_values}.
-We compare the results to prompts with no demonstrations, specified by the "None" selector.

-\textbf{Effectiveness.} The results in the upper part of Table \ref{tab:in_context_different_example_selectors} show that GPT-3.5 benefits most from semantically similar demonstrations by up to 16\% leading to the best F1-score of 78.1\%.
-A comparison of the best results between the \texttt{list} and \texttt{json-val} prompts shows that the \texttt{list} prompt achieves 1-2\% higher F1-scores than the \texttt{json-val} prompt.
-This shows that GPT-3.5 does not benefit from combining attribute representation with a high level of detail (\texttt{json}) and demonstrations.
-The difference in F1-score between the demonstration selectors Sem.
-Sim., MMR and Sem.
-Sim. \& AVD is small.
-For the following experiments the demonstration selector Sem.
-Sim. is chosen because it generates prompts that are on average 2\textcent more cost-effective per 1k extracted attribute/value pairs than prompts based on Sem.
-Sim. \& AVD (12\textcent vs. 14\textcent).

-We now run the prompts with GPT-4 and combine them with the best demonstration selector Sem.
-Sim.
-The experimental results show that GPT-4 benefits from the selected demonstrations.
-In contrast to GPT-3.5, GPT-4 can also benefit from the combination of the \texttt{json-val} attribute representation and the demonstrations, which leads to an average F1-score 6\% higher than GPT-3.5's score with the same \texttt{json-val} prompt (see last line in Table~\ref{tab:in_context_different_example_selectors}).

-\textbf{Amount of Demonstrations.} The second dimension we explore is the number of demonstrations selected from the training set.
-We evaluate GPT-3.5 using only the prompt \texttt{list} with 1, 3, 5, 10 and 15 demonstrations selected by Sem.
-Sim..
-The results in Table \ref{tab:in_context_no_demonstrations} show that 10 demonstrations lead to the highest F1-score of 79.6\%, which is 2\% better than 3 demonstrations.
-This gain comes at a cost, as using 10 demonstrations is twice as expensive as using only 3 demonstrations.
+\textbf{Amount of Demonstrations.} The first dimension we explore is the number of demonstrations selected from the training set.
+We evaluate GPT-3.5 using the prompt template \texttt{list-dem} with 3, 10 and 15 demonstrations.
+To find semantic similarity demonstrations, the product titles of the training demonstrations are embedded using OpenAI's embedding model \texttt{text-embedding-ada-002}\footnote{https://platform.openai.com/docs/guides/embeddings/}.
+The embedded demonstrations with the greatest cosine similarity to the embedded task input are considered to be semantically similar.
+Table \ref{tab:in_context_no_demonstrations} shows that the highest F1-score of 79.9\% is achieved with 10 demonstrations, which is 2\% better than with 3 demonstrations.
+Usage fees for hosted LLMs like GPT-3.5 depend on the number of tokens in the input prompts.
+Increasing the number of tokens by adding demonstrations can significantly raise usage fees.
+The right columns in Table \ref{tab:in_context_no_demonstrations} illustrate the cost for extracting one thousand attribute values based on December 2023 OpenAI usage fees\footnote{https://openai.com/pricing}.
+Using 10 demonstrations is twice as expensive as using 3, and using 15 demonstrations increases the cost further without improving the F1-score.